alejandrotoledoweb/alejandrotoledoweb/README.md

 ### 💪 Current Goals:

-- 📘 Keep learning to master JavaScript, React & Redux, Ruby, and Ruby on Rails.
+- 📘 Keep learning more coding languages and put that knowledge in practice.
 - ✌️ Collaborate on new projects.

 ### 📫 How to reach me: